mgysel/secure-multiparty-computation_compiler/README.md

 ## Run & Test

-As it stands, the current way to run the framework is by creating an use case, placing it in the test_integration.py and running the test command, in order to simulate the behavior of the framework for the given test case.
+As it stands, the current way to run the framework is by creating a use-case, placing it in the test_integration.py and running the test command, in order to simulate the behavior of the framework for the given test case.

 To test the framework, one needs to run the following command in the smcompiler directory: